Customer Service

 Before we plunge into this chatbot vs live chat face-off, let’s establish who is who.

 A chatbot, on the one hand, is a virtual assistant that answers customer queries 24/7 automatically without human interaction.
 It can be either AI-fueled or ruled-based and perform such tasks as engaging with customers, lead nurturing, and collecting clients’ data, to name a few.
+In this article, we will discover what are the benefits of chatbots.
 But it doesn’t mean a chatbot can substitute human support entirely.

 On the other hand, a live chat is based on a human-to-human principle.
 It represents a program that can be easily installed on your website, where all the communication is happening in real-time.
 Contrary to a chatbot, live chat wins with its emotional aspect.
 If a customer comes over blazing with fury, will the machine put them at ease?
 I doubt it.